openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/learners/Learner_Activity.rst

 * Selecting a learner email address in Insights opens the default email client of the computer that you are currently using.
-As a result, if you use your personal computer to access Insights, your personal email address could be used to send the message.
+As a result, if you use your personal computer to access Insights, your personal email address might be the default for sending the message.
+Be sure to use only your official institution email address when you communicate with learners by email.

 * Insights does not log when messages are sent, or record the email address of the sender or the recipient.